QingqiuLi/SCSGNet/README.md

-# DFGH
+# SCSGNet
-Official code for paper "Deep Cross-modal Hashing with Fine-grained Similarity"
+Official code for paper "SCSGNet: Spatial-Correlated and Shape-Guided Network for Breast Mass Segmentation in Full-Field Digital Mammograms"

 ![图片](https://github.com/QingqiuLi/DFGH/blob/15c971d0f997e965bba391c8d020ecf1c4fa2674/%E5%9B%BE.png)

-the code is coming soon
+We will release the entire code after the article has been received.